Bio-Works improves Customer Experience by removing friction

 She continues: "HubSpot made it very easy for me to create new pages from the templates and modules that Mavericks created.
 Whenever I found something that I wanted to add but didn't exist yet, I put it in the shared backlog spreadsheet or discussed it during one of our weekly meetings.
 No matter how many changes or tweaks I add to the list, everything was done promptly."

 Positivity & enthusiasm

-“I’ve done a large amount of website project over the years, but this one stood out.
+"I've done a large number of website projects over the years, but this one stood out.
 One thing that expresses this best is that I am still enjoying myself after many weeks of intensive work.
-But above all, the project has been characterized by their never-ending positivity and enthusiasm and their ridiculously detailed knowledge of exactly where everything is in HubSpot and various ways to set things up.
-On their website, it says friction-free customer experiences, and Tobias calls himself an Extreme HubSpot nerd – you’d better believe it!” concludes Rhiannon.
+But above all, the project has been characterized by their never-ending positivity and enthusiasm and their ridiculously detailed knowledge of exactly where everything is in HubSpot, and various ways to set things up.
+On their website, it says friction-free customer experiences, and Tobias calls himself an Extreme HubSpot nerd – you'd better believe it!" concludes Rhiannon.

 The road ahead

 "Marketing and sales are now fully operational in HubSpot.
 The teams are enjoying the platform every day and continuously optimize their way of working.
 The world of our customers never stops changing, and so we never keep changing.
 Having ourselves equipped with HubSpot allows us to measure better and analyze where we can improve our full commercial process, from unknown visitors to live-long customers.
 If there is friction in our customers' experience, we will be quick to notice and take action," says Karsten.